 For SDL2 support, there is a separate version maintained at arcan-SDL2.
 See the README.md in that project for more detail.

-For Wayland support, there is very basic ‘waybridge’ in the src/tools/waybridge source tree, with progress being tracked on the wiki.
+For Wayland support, there is a a ‘waybridge’ in the src/tools/waybridge source tree, with progress being tracked on the wiki.

 There is also a ‘hijack’ library for SDL1.2 that can be enabled when building arcan itself. (-DDISABLE_HIJACK=OFF as CMake argument).
 This gives you a library that can be used like this: